awmckinley/config/modules/doc.print/README.md

 # Document Printing and PDF Creation

-Virtual printer software for creating PDF documents from any application.
+Software for creating PDFs from any application.